Connecting Eclipse to remote Codewind

-Before projects can be deployed on Kubernetes, you must specify a Docker registry.
-This example uses Docker Hub.
+Before Codewind style projects can be deployed on Kubernetes, specify an image push registry.
+For more information about registries, see Codewind container registry guidance.
+This example uses Docker Hub:

 Manage Image Registries:

-- Click the checkbox to desigate this registry as push registry
+- Click the checkbox to designate this registry as a push registry.

-- Your Docker Hub namespace (which is usually the same as your username)
+- Enter your container registry namespace, which is usually the same as your username.

-The connection is tested to validate your credentials, and these are then stored in a Kubernetes secret within the Codewind service.
+The connection is tested to validate your credentials, which are then stored in a Kubernetes secret within the Codewind service.

 2. Select the template type and name your project.
 Your new project is built and after a few seconds begins running in the cloud.

-Copying an existing local project to the cloud
+4. Copy an existing local project to the cloud.

 The following procedure copies an existing local project

-2. Navigate to the folder containing your local project files, or choose the previously created
+2. Go to the folder that contains your local project files, or choose the previously created

-3. Codewind prompts you to confirm the project type identified as
+3. Codewind prompts you to confirm that the project type is identified as Node.js:

-myFirstNodeProject appears in the Codewind panel.
+myFirstNodeProject appears under your remote connection.
 Codewind builds your application code and Docker image, and moments later, the project image is uploaded to Docker Hub and used by your cloud deployment to provision a new pod: